HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 * Short description of the new filter
 * Links to any relevant information including licensing information

-Here is the current policy regarding filter identifier assignment:
-The filter identifier is designed to be a unique identifier for the filter.
-Values from `0` to `255` are reserved for internal use by The HDF Group for filters that are part of the HDF5 library itself.
-Values from `256` to `511` are available for testing new VOL connectors.
-Values from `512` to `32,767` are reserved for filters managed by The HDF Group but are nominally requested, developed, and supported by third parties.
-Values from `32768` to `65535` are reserved for non-distributed uses (e.g., internal company usage) or for application usage when testing a feature.
-The HDF Group does not track or document the usage of filters with identifiers from this range.
+The current policy for filter identifier assignment is as follows: Values ranging from 0 to 32,767 are reserved for filters supported by The HDF Group within the HDF5 library and for filters requested and supported by third parties.
+Additionally, values from 32,768 to 65,535 are allocated for non-distributed uses, such as internal company usage or feature application testing.
+Please note that The HDF Group does not track or document the usage of filters with identifiers in this reserved range.
 Please contact the maintainer of a filter for help with the filter/compression support in HDF5.

 List of Filters Registered with The HDF Group